himanshu32288/Nepilson/README.md

 ## Guidline to run This project.

-1.States and input Symbol Should be entered in csv format i e,q0,q1,q2 etc.\
+1.States and input Symbol should be entered in csv format i e,q0,q1,q2 etc.\
 2.Do not write epilson as a state because it is automatically generated.\
 3.In place of Empty transition enter "-".\
 4.If a state going to more than one transition enter transition in csv format\